tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 * Fused `NONE`, `RELU`, `RELU_N1_TO_1`, and `RELU6` activations are supported, but fused `TANH` and `SIGN_BIT` activations are not.

+#### `LEAKY_RELU`

+* Inputs and outputs must be in 8-bit quantized format.
+* The ratio of input scale to output scale must be within [1/256, 128].
+* The product of negative slope by the ratio of input scale to output scale must be within either [-127.99609375, -1/256] range or [1/256, 128] range.

 #### `LOGISTIC`

 * Inputs and outputs must be in 8-bit quantized format.